quii/learn-go-with-tests/mocking.md

 Let's use spying again with a new test to check the order of operations is correct.

 We have two different dependencies and we want to record all of their operations into one list.
-So we'll create _one Spy for them both_.
+So we'll create _one spy for them both_.

 ```go
 type CountdownOperationsSpy struct {